quoctruong/PowerShellTutorialPrototype/README.md

 4. Output: The output provided by the tutorial when the user enters the correct answer.

-If a block has no answers and no output entry, then the user is always correct.
+If a block has no verification, no answers and no output entry, then the user is always correct.

+If a block has verification entry, then that command will be run everytime the user output the answer to check whether the answer is correct.
+Otherwise, we will use answers and output entry to determine the answer.

 If a block has answers but not output entry, then the result of running the first answer will be compared to the result of the command that the user provides to determine whether the user is correct.